 Best practices for structuring your customer service knowledge base

-Let’s start with the overall architecture, then drill down into more detailed formatting tips.
+Let’s start with the overall help center architecture, then drill down into more detailed formatting tips.

 Knowledge base architecture best practices